A Complete Logic for Database Abstract State Machines: Introduction

-\begin{quote} Unfortunately, the formalisation of consistency cannot be applied directly to non-deterministic ASMs.
+\begin{quote} ``Unfortunately, the formalisation of consistency cannot be applied directly to non-deterministic ASMs.
 The formula Con$(R)$ (as defined in Sect.
 8.1.2 of \cite{boerger:2003}) expresses the property that the \emph{union of all possible} update sets of $R$ in a given state is consistent.
 This is clearly not what is meant by consistency.
-Therefore, in a logic for ASMs with \textbf{choose} one had to add Con$(R)$ as an atomic formula to the logic. \end{quote}
+Therefore, in a logic for ASMs with \textbf{choose} one had to add Con$(R)$ as an atomic formula to the logic." \end{quote}

 However, we observe that this conclusion is not necessarily true, as finite update sets can be made explicit in the formulae of a logic to capture non-deterministic transitions.
-In doing so, the formalisation of consistency defined in \cite{RobertLogicASM} can still be applied to such an explicitly specified finite update set $\Delta$ yielded by a rule $r$ in the form of the formula con$(r,X)$ where the second-order variable $X$ is interpreted by $\Delta$, as will be discussed in Subsection \ref{sub:Consistency}.
-Thus we solve this problem by the addition of the modal operator $[X]$ for an update set generated by a DB-ASM rule.
-The approach works well, because DB-ASMs are restricted to have quantifiers only over the database part of a state which is a finite structure and update sets (or multisets) yielded by DB-ASM rules are thus restricted to be finite.
-Hence, the logic for DB-ASMs is able to capture non-deterministic database transformations.
+In doing so, the formalisation of consistency defined in \cite{RobertLogicASM} can still be applied to such an explicitly specified finite update set $U$ yielded by a rule $r$ in the form of the formula con$(r,X)$ where the second-order variable $X$ is interpreted by $U$, as will be discussed in Section \ref{sub:Consistency}.
+We can thus solve this problem by adding the modal operator $[X]$ for an update set generated by a DB-ASM rule.
+In doing so, DB-ASMs are restricted to have quantifiers only over the database part of a state which is a finite structure, and consequently update sets (or multisets) yielded by DB-ASM rules are restricted to be finite.
+Hence, the logic for DB-ASMs is empowered to capture non-deterministic database transformations.

 Our third contribution is the development of a proof system for the logic for DB-ASMs, which extends the proof system for the logic for ASMs \cite{RobertLogicASM} in several aspects:

 \begin{itemize}